 But there are 7 skills that actually produce income because they instantly impact the bottom line of an organization.
 I only stick to skills that every professional can and should acquire.
 Here they are.

-Persuasion is the #1 income-generating skills I can think of.
+Persuasion is the #1 income-generating skill I can think of.
 And that’s probably not a surprise to you.
 If you’ve read enough articles on personal growth or listened to enough interviews with successful people, you know that persuasion is everything.

 You sell yourself and your ideas all the time.
 In fact, I’m persuading right now.
 There’s nothing bad about persuasion.
 People simply don’t want to be sold.
 I’m not any different.